Lunatic asylum: Emergence of public lunatic asylums

-A second public charitable institution was opened in 1713, the Bethel in Norwich.
-It was a small facility which generally housed between twenty and thirty inmates.
+A second public charitable institution was opened in 1713.
+Known as the Bethel in Norwich, it was a small facility which generally housed between twenty and thirty inmates.
 In 1728 at Guy's Hospital, London, wards were established for chronic lunatics.
 From the mid-eighteenth century the number of public charitably funded asylums expanded moderately with the opening of St Luke's Hospital in 1751 in Upper Moorfields, London; the establishment in 1765 of the Hospital for Lunatics at Newcastle upon Tyne; the Manchester Lunatic Hospital, which opened in 1766; the York Asylum in 1777 (not to be confused with the York Retreat); the Leicester Lunatic Asylum (1794), and the Liverpool Lunatic Asylum (1797).

 A similar expansion took place in the British American colonies.
 The Pennsylvania Hospital was founded in Philadelphia in 1751 as a result of work begun in 1709 by the Religious Society of Friends.
 A portion of this hospital was set apart for the mentally ill, and the first patients were admitted in 1752.
 Virginia is recognized as the first state to establish an institution for the mentally ill.
 Eastern State Hospital, located in Williamsburg, Virginia, was incorporated in 1768 under the name of the "Public Hospital for Persons of Insane and Disordered Minds" and its first patients were admitted in 1773.